 25YL: Has your work on Twin Peaks been completed with the release of the boxset this week?

 SS: No, there’s more still.
-Organizing different things, making sure final things are done.
-It’s not done but it’s very close.
+Organizing different things, making sure the final things are done.
+It’s not done, but it’s very close.

 25YL: This week several publications put out their “Best of 2017” lists and Twin Peaks topped many of those lists.
 The box set is sold out everywhere.
 What’s it like for you to see this kind of reaction to something you’ve dedicated the past several years of your life to?